howie6879/ruia/docs/en/tutorials/item.md

 Now focus on the screen output.
-The first line is the log of `ruia`, and the following two lines are the data we want.
+The first line is the log of `Ruia`, and the following two lines are the data we want.

 Okay, we have already finished the construction of our first Item.